MHSDevAccs/ms-tour-landing-page/markdown/COMPREHENSIVE-PROJECT-SUMMARY.md

 ---

-*This summary represents a comprehensive analysis of all project documentation, code implementation, and development progress for the MHS Tour & Travel landing page project.*
+*This summary represents a comprehensive analysis of all project documentation, code implementation, and development progress for the MS Tour & Travel landing page project.*